zachlevy/absurd-history/README.md

-# Ridiculous History Website
+# Absurd History Website

-Super basic website for Ridiculous History.
+Super basic website for Absurd History.

 ## How to make a new episode page